 Section 51 of the Eastern Waste Management Authority Charter requires the Authority to have an Annual Plan which supports and informs its Budget.
-The draft Annual Plan and Budget will be presented to the Board on 23 February 2023 seeking endorsement to distribute to Member Councils for their review prior to the mandated 31 May timeframe (Section 52.3 of the Charter).
+Following the Board's endorsement, the draft Annual Plan and Budget will be distributed to Member Councils for their review prior to the mandated 31 May timeframe (Section 52.3 of the Charter).
 Additionally, Section 53 requires the Authority to advise Constituent Councils of proposed fees for the next financial year by April 1.
 Worthy of note, the Member Councils are only required to endorse the Annual Plan, not the Budget itself (albeit the financials are incorporated into the Annual Plan).